 While preparing to attend ESF as an undergrad, I thought campus ministries existed solely to sustain students who were already Christians.
-What BCM taught me as a college student turned my world upside down.
+What Christian Outreach taught me as a college student turned my world upside down.
 I learned that college students are often the beginnings of movements that impact thousands of people for Christ.
 I learned that discipleship means living life together.
 I learned that church is more than just a building, a time slot on Sunday mornings, or a leader.
 My college church met in lecture halls, dorms, on Ackerman, on Marshall St—and it sure met at crazy hours on any day of the week.
 I learned that young people aren’t just the future of the church, they are the church.

-Baptist Chaplain at Syracuse University
+Chaplain at Syracuse University